Phattharaphorn/programming-fundamental-lab/README.md

-# Programming Fundamental - Activity
+# Programming Fundamental - Lab
 Programming Fundamental (01076103), Computer Engineering 60 at KMITL.

 - This repository is a collection of the design and implementation of software in C and C++ using object-oriented programming techniques that include objects, classes, polymorphism, exception handling, inheritance, and interfaces.
 Additional programming topics include graphical user interfaces and UML modeling of small systems.